Florence In Spring

 Florence In Spring *

-Tourists and locals alike graced the cobbled streets of Tuscany with spunk, swagger, and sophistication.
-Whether out for a walk with their very small dogs, heading to work, or going to Sunday brunch, most pedestrians dressed as if they were ready to sit in the front row of a fashion show—even long after fashion week had come and gone.
-Throughout my semester, the staples I saw while out and about were high-quality denim, pleated trousers, vintage leather, and ballet flats—exemplifying the truth that elegance, self-expression, and practicality are at the heart of Italian streetwear.
+Observing fashion in Italy quickly became one of my favorite pastimes.
+Tourists and locals alike filled Tuscany’s cobblestone streets with spunk, swagger, and sophistication.
+Whether out for a walk with their very small dogs, heading to work, or going to Sunday brunch, most pedestrians dressed with a sense of refinement and intentionality.
+Throughout my semester, the staples I saw while out and about were high-quality denim, vintage leather, and ballet flats—exemplifying the truth that elegance, self-expression, and practicality are at the heart of Italian streetwear.